 - Ensure you have adequate supplies of; torches with fresh batteries, brooms and mop & buckets

 Keep An Up-To-Date Business Continuity Plan

 Ensuring the details in your business continuity plan are current can limit the negative impact on trading hours – e.g. that the contacts details of all of your staff, vital suppliers, customers, and for your insurance broker and insurer (both office and mobile) are up to date.

 Review contingency plans addressing business-critical functions, as they can change from year to year.
 Ask yourself the following questions:

 - What period of downtime can my business tolerate without a significant financial impact?

 - Are there any functions necessary to fulfil legal or regulatory obligations?

 - What business functions are essential for maintaining my key customers?

 - Do I have an alternative site for staff, customer and supplier communication?
 Have I let everyone know about this site?

 Finally it is highly advisable to speak to your insurance adviser to make sure you have the right cover in place for your business.
-Ask about business interruption cover, and make sure the sum your business is insured for is enough to avoid the trap of under-insurance.
+Ask about business interruption cover and make sure the sum your business is insured for is enough to avoid the trap of under-insurance.